weijia-cheng/jessie-redmon-fauset_there-is-confusion/src/epub/text/body.md

 their ways with him.
 She rather prided herself on her own aloofness from such tactics.
 Of course, some day she might let Peter talk to her about things other than work and art, and she might answer him, but at present the big things of life must be arranged.
-Love was <span id="calibre_link-145" page-number="94" page-name="Page:There Is Confusion.djvu/100" page-index="100" page-quality="3" title="Page:There_Is_Confusion.djvu/100"></span>an after consideration, she felt, and as far as she knew she meant it.
+Love was an after consideration, she felt, and as far as she knew she meant it.

 It was a Saturday afternoon in July and the two were in Van Cortlandt